 The wedge between the social and private marginal product of labor, Δ_n^k , may be calculated for each city and occupation using equation 14.
 Figures 7 and 8 show the deviations of those wedges from their (employment weighted) means for CNR and non-CNR workers, respectively.
-The average wedge for CNR workers is itself fairly large, at \$58,273 dollars per worker, or 82 percent of the mean CNR wage.
-The average wedge for non-CNR workers is more modest and negative, at -\$8,345.
+The average wedge for CNR workers is itself fairly large, at \$56,358 dollars per worker, or 79 percent of the mean CNR wage.
+The average wedge for non-CNR workers is more modest and negative, at -\$6,777.
 The wedge of non-CNR workers is negative because their presence in a given city is associated with a reduction in its share of CNR workers which then lowers the productivity of those workers.
 On average, non-CNR workers generate a net congestion effect.
-Together, these values imply an average gain of \$66,619 from switching a non-CNR for a CNR worker.
-This large value is the result of the relative scarcity of CNR workers.
-Implying that using them productively makes a substantive difference.
-Further-
+Together, these values imply an average gain of \$63,135 from switching a non-CNR for a CNR worker.
+This large value is the result of the relative scarcity of CNR workers, implying that using them productively makes a substantive difference.
+Furthermore, this large gain indicates that education and migration policies that create and attract CNR workers can potentially have high social value.
+Here, however, we take the supply of CNR and non-CNR workers as given.